Anisotropic thermal conduction in galaxy clusters with MHD in Gadget: Phenomenology of thermal conduction

 Next, we add magnetic fields to the picture.
 As previously mentioned, thermal conduction is based on Coulomb collisions of charged particles.
 Except these collisions particles are allowed to move freely in the plasma.
 However, in the presence of magnetic fields the movement perpendicular to the field lines is restricted.
 The electrons move on spiral trajectories around the field lines.
 The frequency of the circular motion, which depends on the strength of the magnetic field $B$, is called Larmor- or gyrofrequency:

 To see how this affects the capability of electrons to transport energy, we present some phenomenological ideas and scaling relations on how a general electron diffusion process is affected by magnetic fields, following \cite{Frank-Kamenezki1967}.
+A detailed derivation and discussion of the plasma physics behind this simplistic approach can be found for example in \cite{Braginskii1965}, who presents three terms of conductive heat flux:

+\nr{We investigate how the perpendicular term $\kappa_\perp$ scales with the magnetic field strength in the following two subsections and shortly talk about the hall term $\kappa_\Lambda$ afterwards in section \ref{physicalhall}.}

-Due to the similar microscopic origin we infer the same relations to hold also for thermal conduction.
+Due to the similar microscopic origin we can infer the following relations for diffusion to hold also for thermal conduction.
 This connection is motivated through some scaling relations starting with the ideal gas law

 Assuming a more or less constant density we infer

 Knowing that the source of a heat flux corresponds to the time evolution of pressure and using Eq. (\ref{EQbasicheatflux}) we obtain

 Discretising the derivatives by typical length and time scales we get for the conduction coefficient